Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

 \subsection{Constructing elements in \texorpdfstring{$\ker (\delta_{2,k})$}{ker(delta2k)} via exceptional \texorpdfstring{$S$}{S}-units}

-In order to find enough elements in $ \ker(\delta_{2,k}) $ we fix a set~$ S $ of finite places of $ k $, and consider `exceptional $S$-units', where an exceptional $ S $-unit is an $ S $-unit~$ x $ such that $1-x$ is also an $S$-unit.
+In order to find enough elements in $ \ker(\delta_{2,k}) $ we fix a finite set~$ S $ of finite places of $ k $, and consider `exceptional $S$-units', where an $ S $-unit $ x $ is exceptional if $1-x$ is also an $S$-unit.

-To compute with such elements it is convenient to fix a basis of the $S$-units (modulo torsion) of $k$ and then encode exceptional $S$-units in terms of the exponents that arise when they are expressed in terms of the fixed basis, and a suitable root of unity.
+To compute with such elements it is convenient to fix a basis of the $S$-units of $ k $, i.e., a set of $ S $-units that give a $ \Z $-basis of the $ S $-units modulo torsion.
 (This is implemented in GP/PARI \cite{PARI} as `bnfsunits'.)

-We can then use Corollary~\ref{twcomputecor} and Remark~\ref{twcomputerem}(ii) in order to compute effectively with the image in $\tw^2 k^* $ of the elements $ (1-x) \tw x $ for the exceptional $S$-units~$x$.
+For each exceptional $S$-unit $ x $ we encode $ x $ and $ 1-x $ using the exponents that arise when they are expressed in terms of the basis and a suitable root of unity.
+Corollary~\ref{twcomputecor} and Remark~\ref{twcomputerem} then enable us to compute effectively in $\twt k^\times $ with the elements~$ (1-x) \tw x $.

 \begin{example} In the case $k=\Q(\sqrt{-11})$ and $S=\{\wp_2, \wp_3,\overline{\wp}_3\}$ where $\wp_2=(2)$ is the unique prime ideal of norm~4 and $\wp_3$ and $\overline{\wp}_3$ denote the two prime ideals of norm~3 in $\OO$, PARI provides the $S$-unit basis $\mathcal{B} = \{b_1,b_2,b_3\} $ with $b_1=2$, $b_2= \frac{-1+\sqrt{-11}}2$ and $b_3= \frac{-1-\sqrt{-11}}2$.
 We find the exceptional $S$-unit $x= \frac 5{36} - \frac{\sqrt{-11}}{36}$ of norm $\frac {1}{36}$, for which $1-x$ has norm $\frac{3}{4}$, and write